analogy-angle/analogy-angle.github.io/README.md

 Please submit your contribution via [Chairingtool](https://chairingtool.com/conferences/AACPL24/MainTrack).
 The paper type will be inferred based on the submission length.
 Submissions should be **anonymized** and the review will be double-blind.
 Preprints can be stored on arXiv.

+Analogy-ANGLE has informal proceedings and a flexible policy on double submissions of novel papers.

 Please format your paper using the [IJCAI template](https://www.ijcai.org/authors_kit).

 ## Important Dates
 * Submission deadline: **May 10th, 2024**
 * Notifications sent: **June 4th, 2024**
+* Workshop date: **August 4th, 2024**

 The deadline time is **23:59 anywhere on Earth**.